What Does It Mean If You Are A Guarantor?

 2. Is the borrower capable of repaying his debt?

-• If the borrower takes this loan for a business, work out a repayment plan and assess the ability of the business in providing a stable regular income
+– If the borrower takes this loan for a business, work out a repayment plan.
+Assess the ability of the business in providing a stable regular income

 Assessing your liability

 It is important to know when your role as a guarantor becomes “active”.
 The lender may request that you repay the debt the moment the borrower fails to service the loan.
-Do clarify details such as the circumstances under which the lender extends their request to you for debt repayment, and how much you will be liable for in that scenario.
+Do clarify details.
+Such as the circumstances under which the lender extends their request to you for debt repayment.
+Also, how much you will be liable for in that scenario.
 Also determine if your liability is capped at a specific amount or if it is unlimited.
-Do ask when your liability as a guarantor will be relieved and how the lender plans on notifying you regarding any updates.
+Do ask when your liability as a guarantor will be relieved.
+In addition, ask the lender how he/she plans on notifying you regarding any updates.

 Wren Lim